 - Letter of Intent: outline why you want to study Acting for Stage and Screen at CapU and briefly describe your theatre background, career goals and training;

 - Letter of Recommendation: from a teacher or theatre professional;

 Please submit these documents to the School of Performing Arts office no later than one week before your audition.
 Documents not submitted must be brought to your audition.

 You will audition for a panel of faculty from the Acting for Stage and Screen program.

 There are two components to the audition:

-- An individual audition, comprised of a monologue and short interview;
+- an individual audition, comprised of a monologue and a short interview

 Information for distance auditions will be sent to you by the School of Performing Arts.
 Distance applications include a monologue and a short time answering some general interview questions.